crystalgtaylor91/wheres-carmen/README.md

 ## Additional steps
 I have created an addition python function [*excel_to_csv.py*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/scripts/excel_to_csv.py)
-This function loops through the [*data*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/data) folder and extract xlsx workbooks (including individual tabs to the [*seeds*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/wheres_carmen_dbt/models/seeds)) folder, and appends a column with the worksheet name to the dataset, in this use case this is the 'region' column
+This function loops through the [*data*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/data) folder and extract xlsx workbooks (including individual tabs to the [*seeds*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/wheres_carmen_dbt/models/seeds)) folder, and appends a column with the worksheet name to the dataset, in this use case this is the 'region' column.
+</br></br>
 To run the function the source and targets are required as follows:
 ```
 python scripts/excel_to_csv.py data/ wheres_carmen_dbt/seeds/
 ```

 ## Notes
-I have used duckDB for it's simplicity as per your recommendation In a production environment I would use linters such as sqlfluff to ensure templates are consistent to standards I have used <a href='https://docs.getdbt.com/docs/collaborate/govern/model-contracts'>model contracts</a> in the processed layer, the junction tables define foreign key constraints on dependent entity tables, this can cause issues if you are trying to make changes to columns within those tables.
-To make changes to tables which have foreign key constraints the project must be run again as follows:
+- I have used duckDB for it's simplicity as per the recommendation
+- In a production environment I would use linters such as sqlfluff to ensure templates are consistent to standards
+- I have used <a href='https://docs.getdbt.com/docs/collaborate/govern/model-contracts'>model contracts</a> in the processed layer, the junction tables define foreign key constraints on dependent entity tables, this can cause issues if you are trying to make changes to columns within those tables.</br></br>To make changes to tables which have foreign key constraints the project must be run again as follows:
 ```
 dbt clean
 dbt deps
 dbt seed
 dbt run
 ```
-Model contracts can make changes difficult but these are good for ensuring modelled data adheres to set standards
+Model contracts can make changes difficult but these are good for ensuring modelled data adheres to set standards.

 ## Entity Relationship Diagram for Processed layer
 ```mermaid